timhagn/gatsby-transformer-webpconv/README.md

-# gatsby-transformer-webpconv (temp name)
+# gatsby-transformer-webpconv (DEPRECATED)

-This transformer shall interact with another plugin I just develop pertaining GIFs and return a fixed / fluid structure like `gatsby-transformer-sharp`.
+This was an example transformer to interact with another plugin I develop pertaining GIFs and return a fixed / fluid structure like `gatsby-transformer-sharp`.

-Any help would be wholeheartedly appreciated!

-P.S.: "-webpconv" is a development name, I'm open for suggestions.
-Though "-gif2webp" just sounds a little lame - what do you think (as "gifme" is already a thing ; )?
+Both are now available under a new name in a [`lerna`](https://lerna.js.org/) managed monorepo over at [`gatsby-giffit`](https://github.com/timhagn/gatsby-giffit)!